Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

 - v1.1.1, October 06, 2018
   - Added fix for Bayonet Buff in Slot 1: Bayonet gain 100% bonus melee damage (up from 50%)
 - v1.1.2, October 15, 2018
   - Added Moxxi Signature *Pinky* Skin
+- v1.1.3, October 25, 2018
+  - Correct the wrong line of code (was *Set WeaponTypeDefinition'GD_Weap_SMG.A_Weapons...* instead of *Set GD_Weap_SMG.A_Weapons...*) repeated 9 times by using copy/paste to go faster.
 ### Other Recommended Mods:

 A great mod to check for the Discord Solver Moxxi version: